firepiratex/sc1015/README.md

 # Problem Definition
-How can we help individuals to determine their probability of having heart attack/disease using our model as a preliminary check.
+How can we help individuals to determine if they are at high risk of heart attack/disease using our model as a preliminary check.

 # Models Used